From Now On (Will Young album): Promotion

 From Now On was preceded by its double A-lead single, consisting of a cover version of Irish boy band Westlife's 2001 song "Evergreen" and "Anything Is Possible", a new song written for the winner of Pop Idol by Chris Braide and Cathy Dennis.
 In March 2002, this became the fastest-selling debut in UK chart history, selling 403,027 copies on its day of release (1,108,659 copies in its first week).
 It went on to sell over 1.7 million copies, and on the official list of the all-time best-selling singles in the UK issued later that year, it was ranked eleventh.
 In 2008, Official Charts Company released the Top 40 Biggest Selling Singles of the 21st century (so far) in which Young's version of "Evergreen" topped the chart.
 On 31 December 2009, BBC Radio 1 confirmed that "Anything Is Possible"/"Evergreen" was the biggest selling single of the 2000s decade in the United Kingdom.
 This was again confirmed on 7 May 2012 when Radio 1 played a countdown of the top-selling 150 songs of the millennium so far.

 "Light My Fire", a cover version of American rock band The Doors 1967 hit single, recorded in the style of Puerto Rican singer José Feliciano's version (1968), was released as the album's second single, having previously been performed as a piano version in the final 50 of Pop Idol, and again, with a backing track, in the final 10.
 The song went straight to the number one spot in the UK Singles Chart, selling 177,000 copies in its first week of release, and stayed at number one for two weeks.
 Also serving as Young's international debut, it became a top ten hit in Ireland, and, Italy.
-A cover version of The Beatles's "The Long and Winding Road" 1970), a duet with fellow Pop Idol contestant Gareth Gates, was released as a double A-side (with Gates's song "Suspicious Minds") and became Young's third consecutive number-one hit in the United Kingdom.
-The album's final single, another double A-side, consisting of "Don't Let Me Down" and "You and I", was released in aid of Children in Need, and reached the top five in the Netherlands and the United Kingdom.
+A cover version of The Beatles's "The Long and Winding Road" (1970), a duet with fellow Pop Idol contestant Gareth Gates, was released as a double A-side (with Gates's song "Suspicious Minds" from his album What My Heart Wants to Say) and became Young's third consecutive number-one hit in the United Kingdom.
+The album's final single, another double A-side, consisting of "You and I" and the non-album track "Don't Let Me Down", was released in aid of Children in Need, and reached the top five in the Netherlands and the United Kingdom.